Create the cutest owl diaper cake! This owl diaper cake makes a great gift for any expecting parent and a perfect baby shower surprise!

 - For paper medallion eyes: paper, and two cue tips.

+Step Four: Stack the body!
 To stack the body, I laid the bib on top of the diaper body and then placed both eyes on top of the bib – so basically, I sandwiched the bib in between the diaper rolls.
 I wrapped a ribbon as tightly as possible around the whole thing to keep everything in place.
-I had originally used a pretty lavender ribbon that was sheer so I could see my rubber bands through it.
+I had originally used a pretty lavender ribbon, but it was so sheer so I could see my rubber bands through it.
 I decided to take a thinner purple ribbon I had and go around the owl again to cover the rubber bands up.

 For the eyes, I created two paper medallions and then glued a large grey circle onto each.
-I go through the steps of creating paper medallions on this post and you can go to my videos and watch the Watermelon Medallion Banner video to see how too .
+I go through the steps of creating paper medallions in this tutorial for Medallion Pins.
 Using hot glue, I attached a cue tip to the back of each medallion and then once dry, I just stuck this into the center of the two small diaper rolls.
 The cue tips worked well, but I don’t recommend taking them in and out because the more you futz with them the more likely they are to break.

 I hope it helps to see a few more pictures of the owl diaper cake.
 It really does make the sweetest baby shower gift.
 It’s small enough to fit in a gift bag and looks adorable sitting on a dresser or in the baby’s room before the supplies are needed and it has to be taken apart! :)